MBA Application Rounds: When should you apply?

 In general, our clients who have had the most success in Round 3 have been those who can show that mitigating circumstances prevented them from applying earlier and who cannot wait another year to start their studies.
 Reasons include military engagement, medical issues, and family crises.
 If you do decide to apply in Round 3 for a similar reason, make sure to include it in your application.

-If you can’t point to any extenuating circumstances in your application, you may want to think how applying in Round 3 would impact your chances as a reapplicant the following year.
+If you can’t point to any extenuating circumstances in your application, you may want to think about how applying in Round 3 would impact your chances as a reapplicant the following year.
+Sometimes, however, applying in Round 3 and reapplying later shows you have a vested interest in attending their program.

-Unlike most US schools, European schools often work with 4 rounds, rather than 3.
+Unlike most US schools, many European schools work with 4 rounds, rather than 3.
 When applying to INSEAD, for example, many of our applicants choose to apply in Round 3 and pass at the same rates as clients applying in Round 1 and Round 2.
-If you’re interested in Europe and feel your application is strongest in this round, don’t think twice!
+This is because many European schools have a higher percentage of spaces available for Round 3 compared to most US schools.

-3. Rolling admissions
+Rolling admissions

 Unlike application rounds, a system in which all applications submitted up to a certain date are all evaluated together, rolling admission means that applications are evaluated in the order submitted